 After the close of Old Salt, Heidi left Oregon temporarily and moved across the country to beautiful Pennsylvania to work as the head chef of a 5 star resort and help them create a new locally focused menu and develop a farm to table program.

 Upon her return to Oregon we immediately scooped her back up to join the Grain and Gristle team.
 Now with her on board as head chef at Grain and Gristle you can expect to see her beautiful seasonal offerings that pair great with a cocktail or beer.
 Pop your head in the back, say hi, her energy and love of food is contagious and obvious in every dish she creates.

 Born in Indiana, Ben started his cooking career, in earnest, in Madison, WI.
 He moved to Portland in 2001 and took over a small cafe and ran a farm-direct menu for two years before selling his stake and leaving on his bike for a year-long trek around the country.
 He then walked across Spain for a year to see 800 year-old farming operations, before returning to Portland to try to build his vision.

 He worked with Marcus to open Genie's Cafe.
 He worked the opening line at Portland's iconic Toro Bravo, before taking a job in a production meatshop, crafting smoked and cured meats.
 In 2009 Ben co-founded Ned Ludd with Jason French, cooking farm-direct foods out of a single wood-fired oven.
 In 2010 he left to open Grain & Gristle with Marcus Hoover and Alex Ganum.
 Since, they opened Old Salt Market in 2014.
-And, most recently, Ben co-founded Revel Meat Company, rehabilitating a small slaughterhouse and meat processing facility in Canby, OR, wholesaling the finest meats in the region to fine kitchens and markets around the Portland area.
+Ben co-founded Revel Meat Company, rehabilitating a small slaughterhouse and meat processing facility in Canby, OR, wholesaling the finest meats in the region to fine kitchens and markets around the Portland area.